image-charts/documentation/docs/on-premise.md

 ---
+title: On Premise Virtual Appliance
-meta_description: "Deploy and host Image-Charts inside your own infrastructure with our On-Premise docker container."
+description: "Deploy and host Image-Charts inside your own infrastructure with our On-Premise docker container."
+sidebar_position: 15
 ---

 # On Premise Virtual Appliance

 This section is dedicated to the [Image-Charts paying On Premise version](https://www.image-charts.com/pricing).
 This virtual appliance is a special docker image that can be deployed on your own server(s) in your own datacenter(s) or infrastructure.